 This property associates an instance of E13 Attribute Assignment with the instance of E1 CRM Entity used in the attribution.
 The instance of E1 CRM Entity here plays the role of the range of the attribution.

-The kind of attribution made should be documented using P177 assigned property type.
+The kind of attribution made should be documented using P177 assigned property of type.

 Examples: